-Equitable Bank is a federally regulated deposit taking institution and offers deposits to savers across Canada.
-Its deposits, which are primarily in the form of GICs, provide a reliable and stable source of funding that can be matched against mortgage maturities.
-The Bank also offers a HISA, which is available from authorized investment advisors through the FundServ network.
-All of the Bank's deposit products are eligible for CDIC insurance and registered investment accounts.
+Equitable Bank is a federally regulated deposit taking institution and offers diversified deposit products under the Equitable Bank and EQ Bank brands to savers across Canada.

-Deposits are sourced primarily through a national distribution network of independent deposit agents.
-These deposit agents are members of the Investment Industry Regulatory Organization of Canada ("IIROC"), the Mutual Fund Dealer's Association ("MFDA"), or the Registered Deposit Brokers Association ("RDBA").
-The Bank affiliated deposit agents which are members of IIROC provided Equitable with the majority of its outstanding deposits as at December 31, 2015.
+The Equitable Bank brand deposit offerings, which primarily consist of GICs and brokered HISAs, provide a reliable and stable source of funding that can be effectively matched against mortgage maturities.
+Equitable Bank brand deposits are sourced primarily through a national distribution network of brokers, dealers and investment advisors.
+These agents are members of the Investment Industry Regulatory Organization of Canada ("IIROC"), the Mutual Fund Dealer's Association ("MFDA"), or the Registered Deposit Brokers Association ("RDBA").